simonw/til/tailscale/lock-down-sshd.md

     AllowUsers *@100.64.0.0/10

 This will allow SSH access only from users within the Tailscale range of IPs.
 It shouldn't cause any problems during server startup.

+## ⚠️ Warning!

+This is complicated.
+See https://github.com/simonw/til/issues/7 for an explanation of a potential vulnerability in this pattern.